Apply your knowledge of software and programming to your passion

 - Expert: Graduates of the Computer Science program are employable as computing professionals and will be recognized by their employers as well-prepared for their career in computing.

-- Agile: Graduates understand that education is a lifelong process and are well prepared for continuing studies.
+- Adaptive: Graduates understand that education is a lifelong process and are well prepared for continuing studies.

 - Engaged: Graduates demonstrate an appreciation for the professional, social, ethical, and leadership roles of computing professionals.